Skip to content

 How much does it cost to enter Khiva’s old town? +

-The Itchan Kala combination ticket is 250,000 som as of early 2026 and is valid for two full days, covering most of the 16-18 monuments inside the walls.
-Climbing the Islom Xoja minaret (~100,000 som), the Ak Sheikh Bobo tower (~100,000), and the city-wall walk (~40,000) cost extra.
+The Itchan Kala combination ticket is 250,000 som as of early 2026, valid for two full days and covering most of the 16–18 monuments inside the walls.
+The Islom Xoʻja minaret costs about 100,000 som to climb, the Ak Sheikh Bobo watchtower another 100,000, and the city-wall walk around 40,000.
 Tickets are sold at all four gates.

 What currency does Uzbekistan use, and can I pay by card? +

-Are there lounges at Urgench Airport? +
+Are there any lounges at Urgench Airport? +

-Which airlines fly to Urgench? +
+Which airlines fly to Urgench in 2026? +

 Can I continue from Khiva to Bukhara and Samarkand? +